 When using photographs and videos in this way we will not accompany them with any other personal information about the child, to ensure they cannot be identified.

-Please see our Safeguarding policy and Parent Code of Conduct for more information on the use of photographs and videos.
+Please see our Safeguarding policyfor more information on the use of photographs and videos.